openziti/ziti-doc/docusaurus/docs/guides/Local_Gateway/EdgeTunnel.md

 sudo ufw route allow in on ens160 out on tun0
 ```

-## 2.3 Setup the Router For Ubuntu Server Subnet
+## 2.3 Setup the Tunneller For Ubuntu Server Subnet
 ### 2.3.1 Register Identities
 Login to your **remote-tunnel** machine/VM.
 Register the tunneler by using **remote-tunnel.jwt** token with the instructions mentioned in [this section](#221-register-identities).
 ### 2.3.2 setup ufw